 No, engine oil does not conduct electricity.

 Many people ask the question, “Does engine oil conduct electricity?”
 The answer is yes, engine oil does indeed conduct electricity.
-This is because it contains metal particles that are able to conduct electricity.
+This is because it contains metal particles that can conduct electricity.

 Engine oil also has other properties that make it a good conductor of electricity, such as its high boiling point and low freezing point.